bwblock/airbnb-dataset/README.md

 # airbnb-dataset

-This project is an analysis of a Airbnb open dataset found on Kaggle <a href="https://www.kaggle.com/airbnb/seattle"> here.</a>
+This project is an analysis of an Airbnb open dataset from the Seattle area found on Kaggle <a href="https://www.kaggle.com/airbnb/seattle"> here.</a>

 The dataset has been provided under a <a href="https://creativecommons.org/publicdomain/zero/1.0/">Creative Commons CCO</a> Public Domain license